Step inside the mind-blowing subway stations of the former Soviet Union

 A daily commute in Moscow might involve descending hundreds of feet underground onto a platform that looks palatial—with soaring marble columns, ornate paintings, and chandeliers—or into a futuristic tunnel with sculptures depicting workers or busts of Lenin.
-If a subway platform in another city might be utilitarian, nondescript, and grimy, the Moscow Metro system is the opposite, a display of creativity in infrastructure designed as Communist propaganda.
+If a subway platform in another city might be utilitarian, nondescript, and grimy, the Moscow metro system is the opposite, a display of creativity in infrastructure designed as Communist propaganda.

 The same is true in the metro systems in other cities in the former Soviet Union, from Tblisi and Minsk to Yerevan and Yekaterinburg.
 In a new book, Soviet Metro Stations, photographer Christopher Herwig documents subway stations in 15 cities.
 Herwig, who previously explored the sometimes bizarre designs of Soviet-era bus stops, had been interested in local subway stations since his first trips to Russia two decades ago.
 But until recently, photography was restricted underground.
 (Some of the deepest metro stations were designed to double as bomb shelters, and photos were prohibited partly for military reasons.)